Welcome to RiverRock German Shepherds

 Style is a matter of personal preference regarding appearance plus attitude.

-I like a “classic” type American-bred dog with a black saddle, a plush coat, tight feet, a beautiful head, and the unmistakable “look of eagles”.
+I like a “classic” type American-bred dog with strong pigment, a beautiful coat, tight feet, a noble head, medium drive, and the unmistakable “look of eagles”.
+You will see this type of dog on the Boys and Girls pages.

 I expect a strong work ethic, unwavering loyalty, and a desire to please.
-In attitude, I value an intelligent dog who exudes nobility yet exhibits playfulness and a sense of humor; a dog who is gentle, yet would give his life to protect his family.
+In attitude, I value an intelligent dog who exudes nobility yet exhibits playfulness and a sense of humor; a dog who is a loving and gentle companion, yet would give his life to protect his family.
+That is the type of dog that I strive to produce at RiverRock.